 \subsection{Inpainting of AGN}

-For our inpainting, we use a 5$\times$5 pixel mask centred on the brightest pixel, following the constraints described in \cref{sec:mask_creation}.
+For our inpainting, we used a 5$\times$5 pixel mask centred on the brightest pixel, following the constraints described in \cref{sec:mask_creation}.
 Comparing the expected pixel values with the generated outputs, \cref{fig:performance_blanks} shows the model's performance.
-The assumption that the model will predict a fainter core than the original does appear to be true, with a near global bias for underpredicting as shown by the dashed $y=x$ line.
-The majority of sources behave in a consistent way with the exception of a smaller cluster of sources that predict more than an order of magnitude fainter than the original.
+The assumption that the model will predict a fainter core than the original does appear to be true, with a near-global bias for underpredicting, as is shown by the dashed $y=x$ line.
+The majority of sources behave in a consistent way, with the exception of a smaller cluster of sources that predict a core more than an order of magnitude fainter than the original.
 This distinct cluster could provide sufficient candidates for AGN.

 The horizontal bar in the leftmost panel of \cref{fig:performance_blanks}, where the maximum output value appears to equal one, is a side effect of \cref{eq:output_scaling}.
-The values themselves are not exactly one, with $<$1\% of the data fall within $\epsilon=0.01$ of having a maximum output of one.
-There does exist a convergence point in \cref{eq:output_scaling} , where when the maximum and minimum pixel values of an input image equal one, the output of the rescaling always equals one; however, such an image would have all its pixels valued one, and so is not present in the data.
-Although there is not a specific convergence point that explains this trend, the majority of the images that fall on this line occur when the network outputs a maximum pixel value close to one.
-However, there are many more images that have a network output close to one that are not close to this line, as well as images close to the line without a network output close to one.
-We have verified that both point-like and extended source appear within this line, therefore due to the low number of sources impacted, we leave more in-depth exploration to future work.
+The values themselves are not exactly one, with $<$1\% of the data falling within $\epsilon=0.01$ of having a maximum output of one.
+There does exist a convergence point in \cref{eq:output_scaling}, where when the maximum and minimum pixel values of an input image equal one, the output of the rescaling always equals one; however, such an image would have all its pixels valued one, and so is not present in the data.
+Although no specific convergence point explains this trend, the majority of the images that fall on this line occur when the network outputs a maximum pixel value close to one.
+However, many more images have a network output close to one that is not close to this line, as well as images close to the line without a network output close to one.
+We have verified that both point-like and extended sources appear within this line; therefore, due to the low number of sources impacted, we leave more in-depth exploration to future work.

-To further validate the output of the model and show it is producing realistic outputs, \cref{fig:ROC_input_output} shows how the ROC metric compares between input and output images.
-The significant overlap, especially with respect to peak of each distribution, shows that the model is accurately recreating the dynamics of the data.
+To further validate the model's output and show it is producing realistic outputs, \cref{fig:ROC_input_output} shows how the ROC metric compares between input and output images.
+The significant overlap, especially with respect to the peak of each distribution, shows that the model is accurately recreating the dynamics of the data.